Modern Slavery Statement for the 2023 Financial Year

 Training.
-We require certain employees within our organization to complete a training course on human trafficking, which includes human trafficking warning signs, how to prevent human trafficking in the organization and its supply chain, and how to support anti-trafficking efforts through awareness, advocacy and action.
+We require employees within our legal, compliance, procurement and talent acquisition teams to complete a training course on human trafficking, which includes human trafficking warning signs, how to prevent human trafficking in the organization and its supply chain, and how to support anti-trafficking efforts through awareness, advocacy and action.

 Contracting practice.
 To help mitigate any risk, to the extent possible when we enter into negotiated agreements, we require that our contractors, partners, resellers, vendors and other suppliers comply with all applicable laws, which may include the Modern Slavery Act, depending on the type of the particular transaction and the nature of the counterparty.

 Supplier procurement.
-We enacted a supplier code of conduct, which our suppliers are expected to review and comply with.
+We maintain a supplier code of conduct, which we expect our suppliers to review and comply with when doing business with us.
 The supplier code of conduct contains a requirement that suppliers fully comply with the applicable legal requirements of slavery, forced labor and human trafficking laws and to enact practices to ensure compliance with such laws.
 Additionally, our procurement team requires potential vendors to complete a due diligence questionnaire, to ensure we contract with reputable third parties.

 Recruitment policy.
 We conduct eligibility to work checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.